 Menopause weight loss

 I don’t do crazy diets.
-I eat REAL FOOD in it’s natural pure form without pesticides, hormones, chemicals added…and a sprinkle of naughtiness at the weekend! 😉
+I eat REAL FOOD in it’s natural pure form without pesticides, hormones, chemicals added…and a sprinkle of naughtiness at the weekend and holidays! 😉

 I live by the good ol’ 80/20 rule—it’s my happy balance!
 During the week, I’m disciplined, eating clean and playing by the rules.
 But come the weekend?
 Oh, that’s when the naughty stuff sneaks in—because life’s too short not to indulge a little! 🍕🍷 It works for me, and honestly, those weekend treats taste even better when you’ve earned them. 😉